 “How everyone interacted, questions just bounced from one to another and answers were fulfilled… she was brilliant and so engaging.”Bernie P., Bath Public Library Program, March 2023

 “Kim not only knew her subject and answered loads of questions off the cuff, she was funny and entertaining to listen to.
-She is obviously enthusiastic about covered bridges and it shows.-Karen B., Amherst Town Library Program, December 2022
+She is obviously enthusiastic about covered bridges and it shows.
+It was particularly neat hearing about the bridges in our town and surrounding areas, which no longer exist and are not in the book.
+Kim took the time to personalize her talk just for us!”Karen B., Amherst Town Library Program, December 2022

 “Before the program I only knew that I liked the look of covered bridges.
 I now understand what a covered bridge really is and their different structures and looks.”Sally K., Granite State Ambassadors Program, March 2023